-Things may be different this year, as we do not yet know what travelling restrictions and size limits on gatherings will be in force this Christmas.
-However, if you are going to be travelling by train, then it is a good idea to book the tickets in advance, with most train companies typically offering advance tickets 10 to 12 weeks before travel.
+Things may differ this year, as we do not yet know what travelling restrictions and size limits on gatherings will be in force this Christmas.
+However, if you will be travelling by train, then it is a good idea to book the tickets in advance, with most train companies typically offering advance tickets 10 to 12 weeks before travel.
 Nevertheless, don’t think you will not find a bargain even near the day of travel, as some rail operators offer discounted advance tickets up to the day before travel, so it is worth checking rather than just paying at the station on the day.

 15. If It Costs Over £100 Buy on a Credit Card

-Many companies are facing financial ruin as a result of the pandemic, so by using a credit card for purchases over £100, should the worst happen and the company goes bust, you will be able to reclaim the cost of the item or service through your credit card company.
+Many companies are facing financial ruin due to the pandemic, so by using a credit card for purchases over £100, should the worst happen and the company goes bust, you will be able to reclaim the cost of the item or service through your credit card company.

 16. Spread the Cost by Saving Early

-Okay, this one is probably going to be better advice for Christmas 2021, but with the average household spend at Christmas coming in at over £750, it makes sense to start putting money away as soon as you can.
+Okay, this one will probably be better advice for Christmas 2021, but with the average household spend at Christmas coming in at over £750, it makes sense to start putting money away as soon as you can.
 So, start saving from January, and by the time Christmas 2021 comes around, you will not feel the pinch so much in December.

 The Bottom Line

-Hopefully, these 16 tips will help you to save some money at what is normally the costliest time of the year for most people.
-Just making a few simple adjustments can make a big difference to your finances in the run-up to the festive season, and the less you are worrying about money, the more you can enjoy your Christmas festivities.« Managing Your Finances During Covid-19: 7 Practical Tips Are Salary Advance Schemes Just Another Debt Trap? »
+Hopefully, these 16 tips will help you save some money at what is normally the costliest time of the year for most people.
+Just making a few simple adjustments can make a big difference to your finances in the run-up to the festive season, and the less you are worrying about money, the more you can enjoy your Christmas festivities.